Signed Binary in Two's (2's) Complement Representation to Decimal Converter

-3) Construct the unsigned binary number: flip all the bits in the signed binary one's complement representation (reversing the digits) - replace the bits set on 1 with 0s and the bits on 0 with 1s.
+3) Construct the unsigned binary number: flip all the bits in the signed binary in one's complement representation (reversing the digits) - replace the bits set on 1 with 0s and the bits on 0 with 1s.

 4) Multiply each bit of the binary number by its corresponding power of 2 that its place value represents.